 the Rotem Crisis, in February 1960, saw Egypt mass troops in northern Sinai in reaction to tensions between Israel and Syria; the Israelis were caught almost completely by surprise and had to back off Syria in order to forestall an Egyptian invasion for which they were very unprepared

 The latter, in particular, caused the Israelis to adopt a policy that any sign of mobilization from Egypt had to be met with an immediate Israeli response.
-That set the stage for a war.
+That set the stage for war.

 Starting in the spring of 1967, the Soviet Union began feeding intelligence to Damascus about an imminent Israeli attack, and in mid May it also shared that intel with the Egyptian government.
-This supposed intel was based on some legitimate evidence—Israel had repeatedly threatened to invade Syria over those repeated clashes in the DMZ around the Golan.
-The intel appears to have been wrong, or at least it seems to have been wrong in hindsight, and there continues to be a debate over whether the Soviets deliberately fed the Arabs false information to stoke a conflict.
-There is compelling evidence, in the form of diplomatic contacts between Moscow and Cairo in the run-up to the war, that the Soviets in fact tried to deescalate the situation, which strongly suggests that it simply made an error in its analysis of the situation when it issued those warnings to the Syrians and Egyptians and was not acting deliberately.
-There are even some historians who now argue that the intel was not wrong at all, but that the onset of this war simply derailed Israel’s plan to invade Syria.
+This supposed intel was based on some legitimate evidence—Israel had repeatedly threatened to invade Syria over those clashes in the DMZ around the Golan Heights.
+But the intel itself seems to have been wrong, or at least it seems to have been wrong in hindsight, and there continues to be a debate over whether the Soviets deliberately fed the Arabs false information to stoke a conflict.
+There is compelling evidence, in the form of diplomatic contacts between Moscow and Cairo in the run-up to the war, that the Soviets in fact tried to deescalate the situation, which strongly suggests that Moscow simply made an error in its analysis of the situation when it issued those warnings to the Syrians and Egyptians and was not acting deliberately.
+There are even some historians who now argue that the Soviet intel was not wrong at all, but that the onset of this war derailed a real Israeli plan to invade Syria.